 In stark contrast my experience with Ian Taylor Trekking and his team was totally different.
 Yes, the second time round it cost more, but If I had of picked Ian’s company from the start I would not have needed to come back again.
 Ian’s training advice was so different than the previous advice.
 His altitude advice, training advice and experience were priceless.

 Ian explained the best times to go to Kilimanjaro and how I should approach my training.
 I decided to climb 6 months later.
-I started to train with a pack back on and over time built up to carrying 25lbs which I had never done better.
+My focus shifted to training with a pack back on and over time built up to carrying 25 lbs which I had never done before.
 I was training 5 days a week and my leg strength and endurance had improved dramatically.
 This training alone has changed my life.
 Since the climb I am fitter and stronger and more capable.
 This has been a transformation for me.

 It was good to be back in Tanzania.
 I left upset and demoralized from the previous experience but felt stronger and more capable this time.

 I also had more time on the mountain with less elevation gains than my previous experience.
 The staff were so different and we had at least 15 more staff.
 We had more guides, with safety equipment and oxygen.
 We had security, servers and our own toilets and the set up was 100% better.

 The speed we walked at, the advice on hydration was so different.
 We walked a lot slower which kept heart rates more manageable and I was not as fatigued as the previous trip.
 I was feeling so much better.
 I was taking Diamox, which Ian encouraged me to do.
 The staff was checking our heart rates and oxygen saturation, morning and night, which gave reassurance that the team were all acclimatizing well.

 International Group of Trekkers